kong9812/MyosotisFramework/README.md

 ## Requirements
 - **[cmake](https://cmake.org)**
 - **[Git](https://git-scm.com)**
+- vswhere

 ## Environment Setup (Windows)
 To set up the environment, use the provided batch file `envSetup.bat`.
 This file will:
 1. Check if `git` and `cmake` are installed on your system.
 2. Install them if they are not already installed.
+3. Create any required junctions to ensure proper paths and dependencies are set up correctly.

 ## Build the Solution
 Once the environment setup is complete, you can use the following batch file to create the solution file: